Brianspha/sablier-finance-poc/README.md

 ```
 npm install -g embark
 ```
-Then in the project folder cmd run embark simulator by typing the following command
+Then in the project folder cmd run embark simulator by typing the following command in another cmd